 Non-Resistance: Brethren Value 7

-One of the hardest values, as Brethren, is this concept of non resistance.
-In our nation where we have a right to self defense, as promised in the Second Amendment, and a right to live peaceably.
-The idea of not meeting violence with violence, is very hard to grasp.
+One of the hardest values, for me as a Brethren, is this concept of non resistance.
+In our nation where we have a right to self defense in the Second Amendment, the idea of not meeting violence with violence, is very hard to grasp.
 The times we find self defense in the Scripture is when God commands it, or an earthly king gives permission (the Jewish feast of Purim).
 But how do we view this value?
 As hard as it to grasp, we must establish, briefly, a truth that is often missed in our American culture.
 There will be a flow on this in the following order: non violence from the beginning, through History, early Brethren, our nation today.

 From the beginning of Christianity, Jesus taught His disciples about doing no violence.
 Do not attack, or avenge the self.
 It was, in the mind of Christ, the utmost importance to respond contrary to how the world would.
 "Eye for eye", says the world.
 "Love your enemies and pray for those who despitefully use you", says Jesus.

-The night Jesus was arrested, Peter's arm was held from striking any further.
-Jesus even said that He could have twelve legions of angels (a total of seventy two thousand) that would fight for Him if He called.
+The night Jesus was arrested, Peter was kept from striking any further.
+Jesus even said that He could have twelve legions of angels (up to 72,000) that would fight for Him if He called.
 Before Pilot, He said that His followers do not fight because they are not of this world.
 Further in the New Testament, the call is to live, as much as we can, peacefully with all.

 Going further into History, we do not see any Christians enlisted in any warfare or army.
+We do have record of Christians being martyered because they wouldn't join.
 This changed when Constantine made "Christianity" the emperial religion.
-We will not affirm or disavow that in this post, but from that moment, we do see Christians start to take a pro war stance.
+We will not comment hon this in this post, but from that moment, Christians start to take a pro war stance.

 He was tortured for refusing and when the report reached the kings ears, Nass was brought before him.
 "Why Can't you serve?", came the question from the king.
 "Because", answered Brother Nass, "I cannot serve in your army when I am already recruited by a higher King in His."
 The king was so impressed by Nass, that he not only releaved him from his duty, but also wrote a script excusing him from any future duty.